lac617a/gasco-core/core/src/components/gasco-autocomplete/readme.md

 ### `setFocus() => Promise<void>`

-Sets focus on the specified `ion-searchbar`.
+Sets focus on the specified `gasco-autocomplete`.
 Use this method instead of the global `input.focus()`.

 #### Returns